luk036/luk036.github.io/algo4dfm/lec07b.md

 - Assume adjustable delay buffers are added solely to the clock tree
 - Hence, each mode can have a different set of arrival times.
-- Easier for clock skew scheduling, harder for clock-tree synthesis.
+- Easier for clock skew scheduling, harder for Clock-Tree 🕓🌳 synthesis.

 ## Meet timing constraint in Multi-Mode: